laserpants/trombone/docs/route-format.rst

         JOIN something
           AS b...

-A similar syntax is available for ``INSERT`` statements.
-This can be used if the server is unable to infer the table name and sequence necessary to obtain the last inserted id.
+A similar syntax is available for ``INSERT`` statements, which can be used if the server is unable to infer the table name and sequence necessary to obtain the last inserted id.

 ::